Brink-Software/Brink.AksKickStarters/README.md

 ```

 ### Link Azure Container Registry
+You can specify an existing container registry to use in the deployment.

+first, it is recommended to disable the deployment of the default container registry.
+See [Configuration](#Configuration) on how to do this.

-You can allow aks to use your own container registry to do this run the following command:
+ To use an existing container run the following command:
 ```
 pulumi config set --path acrResourceId /subscriptions/<subscriptionId>/resourceGroups/<resourceGroup>/providers/Microsoft.ContainerRegistry/registries/<registry-name>
 ```